-Make sure to configure the SATA controller mode correctly in system BIOS Setup .
+Make sure to configure the SATA controller mode correctly in system BIOS Setup.

 Turn on your computer and press <Delete> to enter BIOS Setup during the POST (Power-On Self-Test).
-Under Integrated Peripherals, ensure OnChip SATA Controller is enabled.
-To create RAID, set OnChip SATA Type under the Integrated Peripherals menu to RAID (Figure 1).
+Make sure that the SATA Controller under the Integrated Peripherals menu is enabled.
+To create RAID, set SATA Controller Mode (Figure 1) to RAID (IDE by default).
+Set SATA Controller Mode to IDE if you do not want to create RAID.